 Introduction to the culture of the English-speaking world.
+One lecture.

-ENGO32B.
+ENG032B.
 English for Speakers of Other Languages: Beginning English II (1).

 Development of the fundamentals of speaking, writing, listening, and reading of English for speakers of other languages at the novice low level.
-Introduction to the culture of the English-speaking world.
+Introduction to the culture of the Englishspeaking world.